Inductivism: Falsificationism

 Karl Popper's 1959 book The Logic of Scientific Discovery, originally published in German in 1934, reached readers of English at a time when logical empiricism, with its ancestrally verificationist program, was so dominant that a book reviewer mistook it for a new version of verificationism.
 Instead, Popper's approach, falsificationism, fundamentally refuted verificationism.
 Popper's demarcation principle of falsifiability, instead of verifiability, grants a theory the status of scientific—simply, being empirically testable—not the status of meaningful, a status that Popper did not aim to arbiter.
 Popper found no scientific theory either verifiable or, as in Carnap's "liberalization of empiricism", confirmable as highly probable, and found unscientific, metaphysical, ethical, and aesthetic statements often rich in meaning while also underpinning or fueling science as the origin of scientific theories.
 The only confirmations particularly relevant are those of risky predictions, such as ones conventionally predicted to fail.

 Postpositivism

-At 1967, historian of philosophy John Passmore concluded, "Logical positivism is dead, or as dead as a philosophical movement ever becomes".
+In 1967, historian of philosophy John Passmore concluded, "Logical positivism is dead, or as dead as a philosophical movement ever becomes".
 Logical positivism, or logical empiricism, or verificationism, or, as the overarching term for this sum movement, neopositivism soon became philosophy of science's bogeyman.

 Kuhn's influential thesis was soon attacked for portraying science as irrational—cultural relativism similar to religious experience.
 Postpositivism's poster became Popper's view of human knowledge as hypothetical, continually growing, always tentative, open to criticism and revision.
 But then even Popper became unpopular, allegedly unrealistic.